 This has got to be my all time favorite senior portrait.
 I love it.
 Tucker has such a cute expression on his face.

-The holidays are upon us, and you know what that means: you’re going to get your picture taken.
+As one of the few Colorado Springs wedding photographers with nearly a lifetime of experience, please allow me to shower you with some pearls of wisdom today, Grasshopper!
+I promise you’ll thank me for it, because that dreaded time of year is just around the corner.
+Yes that’s right, the holidays are upon us, and you know what that means: you’re going to get your picture taken.
 A lot.
-And those pictures will be posted to Facebook and Instagram, and that’ll make you grumpy because you’ll think that you look like a mutant in every one of them.
+And those pictures will be posted to Facebook and Instagram and Snapchat, and that’ll make you grumpy because you’ll think that you look like a mutant in every one of them.
 Bah, humbug!
 I know, I know.
 Trust me, I am not very photogenic.
 There are some baaaaad pictures of me out there.
 But rather than ducking and running every time someone waves a camera in my general direction, I trained myself how to pose so that I always look good in pictures.
 (Well, most of the time, anyway.
 We all have our moments.)
 No, you don’t have to look like a mutant!
 Yes, you can look fabulous with just a couple of quick adjustments to your head and body position!
 In my long career as a wedding and portrait photographer in Colorado Springs, I’ve employed all the tricks to get great pictures of my clients, and now I’m going to share some of my favorites.
 Here, Grasshopper, are nine very easy tips on how to pose for pictures so that you always look good.
 Read and learn!

 Rule #1: If it can bend, bend it!
 Here’s the scenario: It’s Christmas day and you’re on the couch, groaning in pain and remorse after having eaten four days worth of food in 20 minutes flat.
 You have to pee but you’re afraid to go to the bathroom because there’s a distinct possibility that your jeans may not zip back up.
 And suddenly Aunt Karen charges into the room, brandishing her Canon Rebel and demanding a picture of you.
 Crap.
 Okay, most people, when paralyzed by the 4,800 calories they just consumed, will just sit there like Jabba the Hutt and end up looking like the photo at top left.
 My model Lexie is certainly cute (there’s no denying that!), but this picture makes her look blocky and wide, and her legs are large while her head is small.
 She looks 15 pounds heavier than her actual size.
 No bueno!
 Here’s what you do: bend forward at the waist and rest your arms on your knees.
 This takes those 15 pounds right back off again, camouflaging the tummy area and getting rid of that pesky double chin.
 “If it can bend, bend it!”
 Look at the photo at bottom left.
 All she did was tip her head to one side.
 That took about, I dunno, one zillionth of a second and the payoff is huge in the cute department.
 But let’s say you actually have three full seconds to arrange yourself.
 You can end up with the awesome picture at the bottom right!
 Turn to the side, bend your legs, bend your arms, bend forward, tip your chin up, and cheese!
 Winner winner chicken dinner!